Active Learning Principles for In-Context Learning with Large Language Models: Analysis

 \subsection{Evaluation with Different Metrics}

-Finally, we want to provide a clear overview of our experiments and summary of our findings, while making some clarification regarding how we evaluate and compare different approaches to in-context learning.
-We provide in Figure~\ref{fig:different_metrics} results for in-context learning with random sampling, three data selection techniques inspired by active learning (\S\ref{sec:al_algos}), namely \texttt{diversity}, \texttt{uncertainty} and \texttt{similarity}, and a zero-shot baseline where no labeled examples are in the prompt (\texttt{no\_demo}).
+Finally, we want to provide a clear overview of our experiments and summary of our findings, while making some clarifications regarding how we evaluate and compare different approaches to in-context learning.
+Figure~\ref{fig:different_metrics} shows the results for in-context learning with random sampling, three data selection techniques inspired by AL (\S\ref{sec:al_algos}), namely \texttt{diversity}, \texttt{uncertainty} and \texttt{similarity}, and a zero-shot baseline where no labeled examples are included in the prompt (\texttt{no\_demo}).
 We show that in-context learning with $k$=$16$ demonstrations consistently outperform zero-shot learning for an average of $15$ classification tasks for \texttt{gpt2-large}, \texttt{gpt-j} and \texttt{gpt-neox}.
 Next, we observe that the best performing in-context example selection method is by a clear margin \texttt{similarity}, followed by \texttt{diversity}.
-This finding corroborates the original hypothesis of active learning that, indeed, \textit{not all data is equal} and there exist \textit{better} subsets in the pool that can be used as in-context exemplars.
+This finding corroborates the original hypothesis of AL that, indeed, \textit{not all data is equal} and there exist \textit{more informative} data subsets in the pool that can be used as in-context exemplars.
 We can see that the \texttt{uncertainty} baseline, which is usually top performing in supervised AL, generally underperforms in the few-shot setting.
 Still, there is some evidence that this could change with even larger and better models (\S\ref{sec:least_uncertain}).
 Finally, delving into the debate on whether ground truth labels matter or not \cite{Sewon_demonstrations,yoo_emnlp22}, we show that replacing original with random in-context labels hurt significantly the performance of \texttt{similarity}, the best data selection method (\S\ref{sec:ground_truth}).